tavmem/buddy/README.md

-The focus of this repository is on an earlist version that we could find of the interpreter portion of the A+ system distributed by Morgan Stanley.
+The focus of this repository is on the earlist version that we could find of the interpreter portion of the A+ system distributed by Morgan Stanley.
 In particular, it shows the buddy space management system that was eliminated in later versions, and shows more of the coding style used by Arthur Whitney.

-Note that this version is 32-bit.
+Note that this version is 32-bit, and dates from 4/30/1993.
-A 64-bit version was not released as open source til 3/27/08.
+A 64-bit version was not released as open source til 3/27/2008.

 -------------------------------------------------------------------------